raspberrypilearning/hello-world-simplified/en/quiz1/question_2.md

  --- feedback ---

- Not quite, the layout in this example would cause an error.
+ Not quite.
+The layout in this example would cause an error.

  --- /feedback ---